kdave/btrfs-progs/Documentation/ch-volume-management-intro.rst

    Do not run balance to convert from a profile with more redundancy to one with less redundancy in order to remove a failing device from a filesystem.

-   Balance is done by reading out the good metadata/data and write them into into a new chunk.
+   Balance is done by reading out the good metadata/data and write them into a new chunk.
    Thus it's possible the new chunk is written into the failing device.